I-11 Rating: Meeting your Arc Enemy

 • Meet the I Ratings Practical Test Standards

-Note: this rating does not include an ATC transript.
+Note: this rating does not include an ATC transcript.

 Rating Description

-The ODP is included inline here as a discussion point, but pilots should be become equally comfortable retrieving them through public sources as they should be consulted as part of standard IFR flight planning in cases where ATC does not provide a vector or SID to the first fix.
+The ODP is included inline here as a discussion point, but pilots should be become equally comfortable retrieving them through public sources as they should be consulted as part of standard IFR flight planning in cases where ATC does not provide a radar vector or SID.

 Obstacle Departure Procedures